Probably the most significant sight in Tirana

 .
 It represents the country's heroic history from antiquity to the partisans that liberated the nation in 1944 (which marked the beginning of the Hoxha reign).

-When I was there in April 2011, however, it was scaffolded-up, presumably for refurbishment.
+When I was there in April 2011, however, this famous front façade was scaffolded-up, presumably for refurbishment.
 So I could only make out the famous mosaic through the scaffolding from a distance.
-Fortunately, though, a friend of mine who was there in 2008 let me have her photos from back then so I can show you the mosaic in its old glory all the same.
-At least the refurbishment is a good sign that the mosaic is likely to escape the otherwise destructive revisionist approach in Albania to anything that's a reminder of the Hoxha
+Fortunately, though, a friend of mine who was there in 2008 let me have her photos from back then so I can show you the mosaic in its old glory all the same (see the photo gallery below

 Inside, the museum's contents are a lot more mundane than the proud façade may suggest.
 This is not just due to the fact that the museum apparently lost many of its prized exhibits during repeated looting in the chaotic 1990s.
 It's also the dearth of information in English and the generally rather stuffy nature of the museum.

-So I shuffled through the downstairs part rather quickly … at least there was the promise of some more dark history covered upstairs … The first few halls on the ground floor cover early Albanian history (and pre-history), and as such are of very limited interest to the dark tourist anyway.
+On both occasions, on my first visit in 2011 and again in 2022, I moved through the downstairs part rather quickly … at least there was the promise of some more dark history covered upstairs … The first few halls on the ground floor focus on early Albanian history (and prehistory), and as such are of limited interest to the dark tourist anyway.
 Needless to say, the ubiquitous national hero Skanderbeg is lavishly represented, but that's neither surprising nor particularly spirit-raising.

 Upstairs, the theme first continues with periods that leave the dark tourist rather cold too (lots of peasant-y stuff and the like).
 This is particularly true for a large hall in red with a gallery around the side in which religious items, primarily icons and pieces of painted altar triptych wood are displayed.
-I can confidently guarantee 100% that this section would not have been here between 1967 and the fall of communism in Albania (since Hoxha
+Such a section would not have been here between 1967 and the fall of communism

 had banned all religion in 1967 and made Albania

-Things get marginally more interesting as the exhibition trawls through the days of resistance against foreign occupations, though that against the Ottomans is less relevant to modern dark tourists than perhaps the partisans' efforts against Italy
+Things get marginally more interesting as the exhibition trawls through the days of resistance against foreign occupations, against the Ottomans and later against Italy

 in the days when he led the partisans to victory in 1944, including a leather jacket and a revolver.